ubco-W2022T2-data301/project-group-group25/final_report_group25.md

 Here we can deduce that men and women's insurance cost distribution is quite similar, which eliminates any concerns in regards to bias from insurance companies; no one gender is liklier to pursue a harmful lifestyle over the other.
 No harmful stereotypes were at play when it came to sex.

+                                                    Insurance Cost in Relation to Smoker Status
 ![Sex Count Plot](images/smoker_cost_graph2.png)

 **Observation:**

 Here we can see that an individual's smoker status plays a pivotal role when it comes to dictating insurance costs with smokers averaging around 15000 to 35000 dollars more than non-smokers.
 The graphs gives us a stark difference between each group's insurance premiums, proving the decision to more detremental than one would intially anticipate.

+                                                    Insurance Cost in Relation to Age
 ![Sex Count Plot](images/age_cost_graph2.png)

 **Observation:**

 The following graph suggests that insurance prices tend to grow consistently as an indiviual ages.
 This can be in part due to higher likelihood of health complications.
 Here, the insurance statistics proved to follow a quite logical/intuitive pattern.
 A strange observation would be that there seems to be a higher concentration of applicants that are around the age of 20, this could be attributed to the impact of age on affordability.

+                                                    Insurance Cost in Relation to BMI

 ![Sex Count Plot](images/bmi_cost_graph2.png)